BROAD-LEAVED HELLEBORINE

 July 2011, Gwehlog, Usk, Monmouthshire.
 Photo: © Steve Hoselitz

-The flowers are very variable, being either either wholly green, or completely purple, or with lilac or mauve coloured tinges.
+The flowers are very variable, being either wholly green, or completely purple, or with lilac or mauve coloured tinges.

-Hybridises with : Violet Helleborine (Epipactis purpurata) to produce Epipactis × schulzei.
+Hybridizes with : Violet Helleborine (Epipactis purpurata) to produce Epipactis × schulzei.

 Some similarities to : Marsh Helleborine but that is much shorter.